TIMELINE ASTROLOGY

 Neuroscientist Sam Harris is probably one of the more prominent 'free will' antagonists in our modern era.
 Unlike Yogananda, he has the pragmatic Capricorn rising in his birth chart, a sign ruled by ‘doubting Thomas’, Saturn.
 Harris speaks a lot about free will, in that he doesn’t believe in it, on his Making Sense Podcast.

-Sam Harris not believing in free will is part of the Creator’s will, too.
-Both Harris' and Yogananda's perspectives are true on some level, and holding both views is possible.
-Actually, it’s probably more helpful to hold both perspectives when studying astrology, as it allows us to use astrology scientifically, timing events etc., while also transcending this space and time altogether.
+Sam Harris's not believing in free will is part of the Creator’s will, too.
+Both Harris's and Yogananda's perspectives are true on some level, and holding both views is possible.
+Actually, it’s probably more helpful to hold both perspectives when studying astrology, as it allows us to use astrology scientifically, timing events, etc., while also transcending this space and time altogether.

-Dancing between a mechanist view of the universe (Harris) and of Being (Yogananda), we too can find a way to settle into that which imbues both perspectives.
+Dancing between a mechanist view of the universe (Harris) and of Being (Yogananda), you too can find a way to settle into that which imbues both perspectives.

-We can use astrology timelines to help us navigate our life, while, at the same time, experiencing our ‘timelessless’.
-That way, we don’t get tripped up on life events when looking at the stars.
+You can use astrology timelines to help you navigate your life, while, at the same time, experiencing your ‘timeless being’.
+That way, you don’t get tripped up on life events when looking at the stars.

 References